ushrestha703/BlueJ.NaiveTicket/README.md

 ### Exercise 2.10
 * Do you notice any features of the constructor that make it significantly different from the other methods of the class?

-Answer: The contructor have the class name, initializes the object to a reasonable state and will not give return value.
+Answer: The contructor have the class name; it initializes the object to a reasonable state and will not give return value.

 ### Exercise 2.11
 * What do you think is the type of each of the following fields?